edwardpmorris/docker-snap/README.md

 Docker containers including ESA-STEP Sentinel Application Platform ([SNAP]( http://step.esa.int/main/toolboxes/snap/)) and Sentinel toolboxes jointly developed by Brockmann Consult, Array Systems Computing and C-S.

-Some useful utlities containers for Sentinel data are also included.
+Some useful utlities containers are also included.

 ## Status
 + pre alpha, in development and may change at anytime without notice